 The chart demonstrates the diversified nature of the holdings within the Best Ideas portfolio, which has included regional Equities, Commodities, Corporate Bonds and High Yield US Debt as well as liquid alternatives in the form of listed Infrastructure and Global REITS.
 It also shows how the underlying holdings have changed following decisions that have been taken by the Tactical Asset Allocation Group over the year.
 One key holding during the year has been the Sterling Liquidity (cash) fund.
-This has been particularly helpful in February and March 2020 as market volatility and falling valuations hit all investors.
+This was particularly helpful in February and March 2020 as market volatility and falling valuations hit all investors.

-The Managed Account Platform with MANFRM contains a Managed Futures & Hedge Funds portfolio, which produced a positive absolute return of +1.2% during the year.
+The Managed Account Platform with MAN contains a Hedge Funds portfolio, which produced a positive absolute return of +3.5% during the year.
 The portfolio was restructured as part of the strategic review and the new structure was in place with effect from April 2020.

-In the 12 months under review the internally managed private markets assets achieved a strong positive return of +5.2% and the Real Assets portfolio +1.7%.
-Valuations of these "Alternative assets" were affected by the impact of COVID-19, however at this stage the impact seen is less dramatic due to the illiquid nature of the assets.
-Within the Private Markets portfolio Private Equity performed best returning +6.7%.
+In the 12 months under review the private markets assets achieved a positive return of +4.6%.
+Valuations of these "Alternative assets" were affected by the impact of COVID-19, however the impact seen was less dramatic than for listed comparators due to the illiquid nature of the assets.
+Within the Private Markets portfolio Private Equity posted the strongest returns at +11.2%.

-The Liability Driven Investment portfolio (a key component of the Flightpath/De-Risking Framework) which consists of regional synthetic Global Equities, Gilt and inflation exposures (as well as equity protection and currency hedging strategies) returned -10.9% in 2019/20.
+The Cash and Risk Management Framework investment portfolio (a key component of the Risk Management Framework) which consists of regional synthetic Global Equities, Gilt and inflation exposures (as well as equity protection and currency hedging strategies) returned +52.4% in 2020/21.
 However, the performance of this portfolio over the short term is less relevant due to its risk management characteristics.
-The performance of this portfolio (renamed Cash and Risk Management Framework in the strategic review) in the period was also skewed by the exposure to Global Equity.
-Whilst the risk management elements of the portfolio performed as expected and managed the fund's risks, the dramatic fall in equity markets in February and March 2020 resulted in the overall fall in values.
+The risk management elements of the portfolio performed as expected and managed the fund's risks effectively over the period as well as during the dramatic falls in equity markets in February and March 2020.

 The following charts below summarise the 12-month performance against the target for each of the Fund's asset classes and managers together with the total Fund.
-It should be noted we have only included those funds/asset classes that have a full 12-month
+It should be noted we have only included those funds/asset classes that have a full 12-month return.